k2view-academy/K2View-Academy/articles/38_bi_integration/02_Permissions_Setup.md

 ### Overview

-Fabric users can be differentiated into two logical groups: those who can setup and create the BI reports and those who can only run them.
+Fabric users who want to implemenet the business intelligence capabilities of Fabric can be divided into two groups: those who can setup and create the BI reports and those who can only run them.
 In order to enforce this differentiation, Fabric introduces the permission setup process divided into two steps:

-1. Assign the **BI_ADMIN** permission to designated Fabric roles via the Fabric Admin application by utilizing the Fabric [roles and permissions](/articles/17_fabric_credentials/01_fabric_credentials_overview.md) authorization mechanism.
+1. Assign the **BI_ADMIN** permission to designated Fabric roles via the Fabric Admin application.
+In the Fabric Admin app, use the [roles and permissions](/articles/17_fabric_credentials/01_fabric_credentials_overview.md) authorization mechanism.
-2. Setup the access rules in Exago by utilizing the Exago BI built-in access permissions mechanism to control the activities such as Edit, View, Delete within the BI Designer.
+2. Setup the access rules in Exago by using the Exago BI built-in access permissions mechanism to control the activities such as Edit, View, Delete within the BI Designer.

-The below article explains how to setup different levels of access in BI Designer, based on the combination of Fabric credentials and Exago access rules.
+The rest of this article explains how to setup different levels of access in BI Designer, based on the combination of Fabric credentials and Exago access rules.

 ### Fabric Role Permissions

-Fabric provides the ability to control user access to the following BI features:

-* Ability to access the **BI Admin** within the BI application in the Web Framework in order to:
+Fabric provides the ability to access the **BI Admin** within the BI application in the Web Framework in order to:
-  * Create data sources and define their metadata (objects and joins).
+* Create data sources and define their metadata (objects and joins),
-  * Create parameters for applying a filter within the reports.
+* Create parameters for applying a filter within the reports,
-  * Update various system configurations (advanced).
+* Update various system configurations (advanced),
-* Ability to create new reports within the **BI Designer**.
+* Create new reports within the **BI Designer**.

 The **BI_ADMIN** permission is introduced in order to give access to the above features to specified user roles.